 What is the best way/technique to start a conversation with your child about online safety?

-Talking to kids can sometimes be intimidating or sometimes easier not to talk at all to avoid conflict, but if it becomes part of everyday life, everyone will become more comfortable with the dynamic.
-We don’t want children to feel like parents don’t trust them so it’s important to have an open and honest flow of communication about the internet and digital device usage.
+Talking to kids can sometimes be intimidating or sometimes more natural, not to talk at all to avoid conflict.
+Still, if it becomes part of everyday life, everyone will become more comfortable with the dynamic.
+We don’t want children to feel like parents don’t trust them, so it’s essential to have an open and honest flow of communication about the internet and digital device usage.

-We suggest that parents be open about benefits and the potential threats that kids may face online, which can include cyberbullying, extortion or inappropriate or false content.
+We suggest that parents be open about benefits and the potential threats that kids may face online, which can include cyberbullying, extortion, or inappropriate or malicious content.
 The focus of the conversation should center around how kids can handle any situation that should arise building that digital resilience needed in today’s digital reality.

-Essentially, we think that it’s important that kids understand potential online risks and feel comfortable speaking with an adult should they encounter anything that makes them feel uncomfortable.
+Primarily, we think that it’s essential that kids understand potential online risks and feel comfortable speaking with an adult should they encounter anything that makes them feel uncomfortable.

-What are signs that cyberbullying may be occurring?
+What are the signs that cyberbullying may be occurring?

 For any parent worrying that their child may be a victim of cyberbullying, they should look out for the following behavior:

-- Avoidance of Social Interactions: An easy sign to look out for, kids will avoid interacting with their classmates and ‘friends’ at all costs if they are being cyberbullied.
+- Avoidance of Social Interactions: A secure sign to look out for, kids will avoid interacting with their classmates and ‘friends’ at all costs if they are being cyberbullied.